-- On May 24, 2022, the Company announced that an interim suspension order had been issued by judge of the Agrarian Court of Altamira further to a request by the DPE made in August 2020 in connection with the potential impact to the people living along the Xingu river. - On April 25, 2022, the Court of Appeals of the Federal Justice in Brasília (the "TRF1 Court") verbally advised the Company of the rulings for two cases before the TRF1 Court related to the Volta Grande Gold Project, being in respect of (i) the determination of the relevant authority for permitting (SEMAS or IBAMA), and (ii) the lifting of the suspension order against the Volta Grande Gold Project LI (LI suspension).
+- On October 2022, a new Brazilian Federal Government was elected and took office in January 2023.
+In connection with the results of the elections, new Ministers and Directors, including those that the Company interacts with respect to the Volta Grande Project, have been appointed.
+Given the recency of such appointments, the Company anticipates that such Ministers and Directors will require time to become familiar with the Volta Grande Project.
+The Company anticipates connecting with the various new appointees over the coming months after a transitionary period to discuss the benefits of the Volta Grande Project. - The ministries that the Company interact with are: - 1.
+Environmental Ministry: Ms. Marina Silva was appointed as minister for the Environmental Ministry.
+Ms. Silva has been supportive of environmental protection for the Amazon.
+IBAMA reports to the Environmental Ministry. - 2.
+FUNAI: Ms. Joenia Wapichana was appointed as president of FUNAI.
+Ms. Wapichana has been supportive of of human rights and protection of the Amazon. - 3.
+Indigenous Ministry: Ms. Sonia Guajajara was appointed minister of the Indigenous Ministry.
+Ms. Guajajara has been supportive of environmental protection and has been critical of bad mining and agriculture practices in the Amazon. - On April 25, 2022, the Court of Appeal of the Federal Justice in Brasília (the "TRF1 Court") verbally advised the Company of the rulings for two cases before the TRF1 Court related to the Volta Grande Gold Project, being in respect of (i) the determination of the relevant authority for permitting (SEMAS or IBAMA), and (ii) the lifting of the suspension order against the Volta Grande Gold Project LI (LI suspension).
 In respect of the first matter, the TRF1 Court requested additional information prior to ruling on the issue of the competent authority for permitting.
-On the second matter, the TRF1 Court ruled not to lift the suspension order against the LI and instead determined that SEMAS was to analyze whether the indigenous studies' conditions had been met after which it ruled that the Federal Court in Altamira will review and verify whether the Company has complied with all the conditions set out in the Court's ruling issued in December 2017.
-For further details, please see the section titled "Permitting, Licensing and Legal History". - Belo Sun has initiated discussions and interviews with PBA consulting firms to establish mitigation and compensation to address possible impacts from the Volta Grande Gold Project that were identified in the Indigenous Study.
-The Company is also considering and investigating the possibility of establishing a benefit fund for the Indigenous and local communities.
-The fund would be financed from net profits from the Volta Grande Gold Project and would provide financial resources to assist in local community and Indigenous community projects.
+On the second matter, the TRF1 Court ruled against lifting the suspension order against the LI and instead determined that SEMAS was to analyze whether the indigenous studies' conditions had been met after which it ruled that the Federal Court in Altamira will review and verify whether the Company has complied with all the conditions set out in the TRF1 Court's ruling issued in December 2017.
+For further details, please see the section titled "Permitting, Licensing and Legal History".